AI Agent Index

 How does pricing compare between Aider vs Plandex?

-Aider uses a free model, starting at $0 per month.
-Plandex uses a free model, starting at $0 per month.
+Aider uses a free model.
+Plandex uses a free model.

 View full Aider profile